Thomas M. Liggett: Career

 Liggett joined the faculty at UCLA in 1969, where he spent his entire career.
 He became a professor in the mathematics department in 1976, and served as department chair from 1991 to 1994.
 He retired in 2011, but remained active within the department.
-He was the advisor of Norman Matloff.
+He was the advisor of Norman Matloff and Amber L. Puha.

 Liggett had contributed to numerous areas of probability theory, including subadditive ergodic theory, random graphs, renewal theory, and was best known for his pioneering work on interacting particle systems, including the contact process, the voter model, and the exclusion process.
 His two books in this field have been influential.

 Liggett was the managing editor of the Annals of Probability from 1985–1987.
 He held a Sloan Research Fellowship from 1973–1977, and a Guggenheim Fellowship from 1997–1998.
 He was the Wald Memorial Lecturer of the Institute of Mathematical Statistics in 1996, and was elected to the National Academy of Sciences in 2008.
 He had been elected to the American Academy of Arts & Sciences in 2012, and in 2012 he also became a fellow of the American Mathematical Society.